How it all began

 Since those early days, the Military WAGS Choir achieved charitable status in its own right, today it is led by and relies on a small committee of volunteers from the choir, supported by its trustees and sponsors.
 Any donations gratefully received, afford the choir an ability to continue running for the support of women involved with the military in and around Catterick Garrison.

-In a year where we not only mark a hundred years since the ending of WW1, we mark 100 years of womens right to vote, we will be lucky enough to be involved in recognising both.
 It could be said, strangely, that the WAGS choir exists because of war but no one knew at the choirs inception, that something bore out of war, would have led to such a powerful, exciting and fulfilling journey for so many ladies.
 This 'movement of women' this choir, has been lucky and very often privileged to perform at many, many events both locally and nationally.

 The choirs ethos has always been to provide support, friendship and fun through singing and this has never been more evident than when the ladies are dealing with lengthy periods of separation from their loved ones.
 For many, the support from the choir is what keeps them going, when their wider families live many miles away.